 [*To his credit, Ferris is an advocate of DEXA scans to accurately measure and precisely monitor changes in body composition.
 But he either does not understand or conveniently omits that DEXA, like most other body composition measurement methods, includes water content within lean mass.
 Therefore, it relies on the expertise of your Bodyscan DEXA consultant (and, having performed more than 17,000 scans we have more experience in the UK and Europe than anyone else, guaranteed) to explain what is lean mass and what is muscle.

 At your Baseline appointment, whilst we will read your lean mass as if it were muscle, we are careful to explain and be cognisant of the fact that your DEXA lean indices are inclusive of all fat-free soft tissue and water.
 Whilst, over the long term, lean changes are typically changes in skeletal muscle mass, drastic changes in diet, steroid use, creatine, hydration, carb-loading and calorie intake before a scan will affect the lean mass result.]

-I believe the pictures he presents of himself were achieved with ‘assistance’ and aren’t natural or were done in a much longer time frame with much more volume than he claims.
+The pictures he presents of himself were either achieved with ‘assistance’ and aren’t natural or were done in a much longer time frame with much more volume than he claims.

 In the real world, a 1-hour session performed four times a week would be an optimal sweet spot for many.
 If you are stressed, older, have poor sleep or consume sub-optimal protein or calories, you may want to reduce this to 2-3 times per week as you will have lower recovery capabilities.